-Energy Werx serves most of the area covered by Union Gas customers, you must be a customer of Union Gas to qualify.
+Energy Werx serves most of the area covered by Union Gas and Enbridge customers, you must be a customer of Union Gas or Enbridge to qualify.
 Please call 519.771.2451 or contact us if you’re unsure if your house qualifies.

 Energy Werx will gladly provide customized solutions for simple to complex energy consumption and comfort challenges.
 We do not sell any products or provide any other auxiliary services, which allows us to be independent, unbiased, and impartial.

 Yes, there is a service fee that we charge each homeowner for energy evaluations.
 The first evaluation is $390+HST while the second evaluation is $210+HST.
 Our fees (except the HST) are refunded to approximately 90 days of the second evaluation, included with the rebate cheque, for customers completing at least two eligible upgrades.